deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER5.png" alt="">

 This, at first, made sense.
-However, after talking with my coworker [Yarden Shafir](https://twitter.com/yarden_shafir), there are things in `KUSER_SHARED_DATA`, such as the `SystemTime` member which are _constantly_ updated and, therefore, Yarden told me to keep digging, as there obviously was some way `KUSER_SHARED_DATA` was being written to/updated with a read-only PTE.
+However, after talking with my coworker [Yarden Shafir](https://twitter.com/yarden_shafir), there are things in `KUSER_SHARED_DATA`, such as the `SystemTime` member, which are _constantly_ updated and, therefore, Yarden told me to keep digging, as there obviously was some way `KUSER_SHARED_DATA` was being written to/updated with a read-only PTE.
 This also makes sense, as I found out later, because the `Dirty` bit for the PTE that corresponds with `KUSER_SHARED_DATA` is set to 0, which means the page hasn't been written to.
 So how exactly is this happening?

 Armed with the following information, I went to IDA to look for anything interesting.